 Standard CBG Application Process:

 Before applying, the nonprofit leadership staff and board should first discuss the grant purpose, expectations and process for requesting capacity building support.
 Applicants vet and select their own consultants before writing the application.
 MMF has a policy not to recommend any one consultant.
 If help is needed to identify additional candidates, a list of professionals who have worked with other MMF grantees can be provided.
+Please reach out to MMF staff in advance with any questions.
 A preview of the application form is available here.

 The Standard CBG application requirements include:

 1. Clearly explain how the CBG will strengthen the organizational ability to support those served within the selected MMF focus area.

 2. Applications are due at the regular MMF Responsive Grant cycle deadlines of August 1st at 11:59 p.m. or February 1st at 11:59 p.m.

 3. All CBG applications must demonstrate vetting more than one consultant and include the Request for Proposal (RFP) and the selected consultant’s proposed budget, workplan and timeline.
 The maximum hourly rate for consultants is $150.00.
 If the rate is higher, MMF recommends the applicant cover the cost difference.
 A toolkit from the Grand Victoria Foundation is available to assist with putting together an RFP if this is a new process for you.